-Technical and professional writers work in almost every field of industry and public life, including high-technology industries, business, government and research and nonprofit organizations.
+Professional writers work in almost every field of industry and public life, including high-technology industries, business, government and research and nonprofit organizations.
 These career writers not only write and edit many types of documents in different media, but they also sometimes manage documentation and communication projects.

 To be best prepared for success in such work, you will need to start with strong writing skills, then learn how to adapt them for the workplace and for changing technologies and employment needs.
 You will also need an intellectual framework for continuing professional growth and responsibility throughout your career.

-After completing the TPW program, you can begin your writing career with important accomplishments and advantages: an academic degree or certificate in the field, improved and focused skills, an understanding of professional expectations for writers and a portfolio of relevant writing samples.
+After completing the TPW/PWR program, you can begin your writing career with important accomplishments and advantages: an academic degree or certificate in the field, improved and focused skills, an understanding of professional expectations for writers and a portfolio of relevant writing samples.

 Note: Technical and professional writing major, minor and certificate students must earn at least a C or better in all courses that count towards the degree or certificate.

-Post Fall 2019 Requirements & Courses
+Students Starting Fall 2019: Requirements & Courses

 Technical and Professional Writing (B.A.) — 45 units